Contrail Trials

 CONCERTO ANSP-Led Trial (2023-26)

-The CONCERTO project focused on demonstrating real-time contrail avoidance operations over Northern Europe.
-It integrated contrail forecasts directly into air traffic management systems.
-The project aimed to bridge research and live operations, showing how contrail mitigation can be embedded into daily network management in Europe.
+The CONCERTO project focuses on real-time contrail avoidance operations over Northern Europe.
+It integrates contrail forecasts directly into air traffic management systems, enabling ANSPs to test altitude and routing adjustments that minimize contrail formation while maintaining safety and efficiency.
+The project aims to bridge research and live operations, showing how contrail mitigation can be embedded into daily network management in Europe.

 Organizations: DLR, DWD, TUDelft, Borealis Alliance, Thales, Icelandair, PPS, and others.